percona/pmm-doc/docs/setting-up/client/mongodb.md

 "After configuring your database server, you can add a MongoDB service either through the user interface or via the command line.

 !!! caution alert alert-warning "Important"
 To monitor MongoDB sharded clusters, PMM requires access to all cluster components.
-Make sure to add all config servers, shards, and at least 1-2 mongos routers (adding all mongos routers may cause too much overhead).
+Make sure to add all the config servers, shards, and at least 1-2 mongos routers.
 Otherwise, PMM will not be able to correctly collect metrics and populate dashboards.
+Keep in mind that adding all mongos routers may cause excessive overhead.

 ### With the user interface